-Many women are so confused about feminine hygiene that they fear to advise others.
-But don't worry.
+Many women are so confused about feminine don't worry.
 The knowledge you seek is too vital to be hushed and an authoritative booklet has been prepared for your guidance.

 The old-time fear of poisons

 There was a time when caustics and poisons were the only antiseptics strong enough for feminine hygiene.
 Much as doctors approved of surgical cleanliness they did not approve of bichloride of mercury and compounds of carbolic acid.
 Women didn't like them either.
 And when they discover Zonite, when they realize the difference, all the old-fashioned fear leaves at once and forever!